Cape Guardafui: Demography

-Ras Asir holds resonance among Puntites and other Horn Africans because it represents the tip of the Horn of Africa peninsula and because it is the African region nearest to many rapidly developing economies in Asia.
+Ras Asir represents the tip of the African continent.
 Many nomads that traverse here are also fisherman due to the abundance of fish off its shores.
 With the usage of binoculars, the vessels that traverse the Guardafui Channel can sometimes be seen.

 Geography

-Six miles south of Ras Asir there are mimosa trees with water streams called Wadi Tuhom.
+Six miles south of Ras Asir there are some mimosa trees with water streams known as Wadi Tuhom.
 The offshore Guardafui Channel connects the Gulf of Aden with the Somali Sea.
 A sighting of Ras Asir represents a milestone for passing vessels, due to a sharp westerly change in direction and a changing contrast between the hazardous currents to Ras Asir's east, and the comparatively calm seas to its north, especially during the south-west monsoon.
-On April 8, 2013, the Puntland government announced the creation of a new region coextensive with Cape Guardafui named Gardafuul.
-Carved out of the Bari region, it consists of five districts (Baargaal, Bareeda, Alula, Muranyo and Gumbax) and has its capital at Alula.
-It is the largest region in Puntland, it has the longest coast (Indian Ocean and Gulf of Aden).
+On April 8, 2013, the Puntland government announced the creation of a new region coextensive with Cape Guardafui named Gardafuu.
+Carved out of the Bari region, it consists of four districts (Baargaal, Bereeda, Alula, and Gumbah) and has its capital at Alula.
+It has the longest coastline of Puntlands 9 regions (on both the Indian Ocean and Gulf of Aden).